simpleanalytics/docs/_docs/20_script-settings/04_ignore-metrics.md

 ---
 title: Ignore metrics
-category: script
+category: script-settings
 permalink: /ignore-metrics
-hidden: true
+last_modified_at: 2022-07-26
-last_modified_at: 2022-07-18
+created_at: 2022-07-26
 ---

 Our script does only collect non-personal data.
-But some customers might want to limit [what we collect](/what-we-collect) even more.
+But some customers might want to limit [our metrics](/metrics) even more.
 That's why we created the ignore metrics feature.

 | Metric              | Slug           | Inferrered metric      |
 | ------------------- | -------------- | ---------------------- |